Steps to Earning Substance Abuse Counselor Certification in Indiana

 A complete application involves:

-- Uploading your official school transcripts on your online application account
+• Uploading your official school transcripts to your online application account

-- Form C confirming your degree included required coursework
+• Form C confirming your degree included the required coursework

-- Form P verifying your practicum; both forms can be found here
+• Form P verifying your practicum (both forms can be found on the BHHSLB website)

 Two things will happen once the BHHSLB approves your application packet.